ankitskvmdam/clean-jsdoc-theme/README.md

 ### `resizeable: {}`

 This will make certain element in DOM resizeable.
 Currently we only support navbar to be resizeable.
 By default navbar is not resizeable.
-To make navbar you have to do the following:
+To make navbar resizeable you have to do the following:

 ```json
 "resizeable": {